 Did you survive Halloween in your classroom?
 I hope you did!
 All the parties and costumes and candy can make for some very excited kiddos…and one very exhausted teacher. 🙂

 Hot off the heels of one holiday, it’s time to get ready for the next one: Thanksgiving!
 I recently finished creating a first Thanksgiving Unit for Kindergarten and First Grade that I can’t wait to show you.
 Students sail on the Mayflower and experience life as a Pilgrim and Native American during the week-long unit.
 Here’s a peek at each day!

 Day One: Journey on the Mayflower

 The first day begins with the Pilgrims’ journey on the Mayflower.
 Before reading, students share about a long trip they’ve taken.
 Then, after reading the book, On the Mayflower by Mark Greenwood, students make a moving Mayflower craft or complete a Mayflower STEM challenge.
-Click on the picture below to see the moving Mayflower craft step-by-step and download a free printable template to make it!
+Click here to see the moving Mayflower craft step-by-step and download a free printable template to make it!

 Day Two: Life as a Pilgrim

 Sarah Morton’s Day or Samuel Eaton’s Day by Kate Waters are perfect books to read for learning more about life as a Pilgrim.
 Students compare and contrast Pilgrims with people today and display what they learned about Pilgrims with this cute lift-the-flap writing activity.

 Did you know that Pilgrims play some of the same games we still play today?
 They just called them different names.
 Here’s a few: